 In most cases, a workers’ compensation settlement is not taxable in Minnesota.
 This tax-free status applies to both federal and state taxes, providing financial relief to injured workers.
 However, exceptions exist, and the interplay with other benefits can complicate matters.

 Remember, each workers’ compensation case is unique.
 While this information provides a general overview, consulting with legal and tax professionals for advice tailored to your situation is crucial.
 By understanding the tax implications of your settlement, you can make informed decisions and focus on your recovery without unnecessary financial stress.
-Don’t hesitate to contact us online or call us at (612) 334-3444 for a consultation.
+Don’t hesitate to call our law firm at (612) 334-3444 or contact us through our online form for a consultation.
+Learn more about our recent successes to know how we can help you.